Piyush9301/KrishiMitra-AI-SOFTWARE/README.md

 Optimizations actually present in the codebase:
 - `Profile.find()` list queries use `.lean()` for lighter-weight reads
 - Pagination (`page`/`limit`, capped at 200 per page) on the profiles list endpoint
-- Profile photos are offloaded to **Cloudinary's CDN** rather than served from the app
+- Profile photos offloaded to **Cloudinary's CDN** rather than served from the app
 - Upload payloads capped (`multer` 6MB, JSON body limit `8mb`)

 Not yet present: response caching, database indexes beyond MongoDB's default `_id`, or lazy-loading on the frontend — good candidates for the [Roadmap](#-roadmap).